TimAngus321/portfolio-redesign/README.md

 ## Improvement Ideas

-- Investigate errors for firefox on Skills Page - Looks like base64 error from the svg icons that firefox/node vibrant can't process (png files in firefox work fine) - temp fix implemented ⚙️
 - Check quality of images for work page.
 Looks like they got a bit blury/grainy after optimisation.
-- Check process state of skills animation with useContext everywhere to prevent errors when skill page skillSet buttons used too quickly - unecessary